-Candreva appears to have lost confidence in front of goal this season, which included missing a good chance for Italy in their second leg of the 2018 World Cup playoffs last week which saw them eliminated by the solo goal to Sweden.
+Candreva appears to have lost confidence in front of goal this season, which included missing a good chance for Italy in their second leg of the 2018 World Cup playoffs last week which saw them eliminated by a solo goal to Sweden.

 The Italian, now 30, has recorded four assists in the league this season.
-Victor Moses was the starting right wingback for Chelsea last season in their Premier League title winning campaign but is currently out with injury.
+Victor Moses was the starting right wingback for Chelsea last season in their Premier League title-winning campaign but is currently out with injury.
 Davide Zappacosta has taken his place in the meantime.

 Whether Chelsea are preparing a bid for either Škriniar or Candreva, the report does not say.

 - 4 of the best new faces in the Premier League this season - October 4, 2018